More

 [When I am thoughtful—when my heart guides my action, you are there.
 When I can rank the needs of others over mine, your spirit shines through.
 I lived with you, tried (feebly) to match the example set as you cared for Dad, family, friends, neighbors—and so many more.
 Oh, Heart, make room!]

 Faith? –I know nothing of Faith before your example.
 Two miles outside Caz, were the church, school, and cemetery of St. Anthony of Padua.
 There, atop a long sloping hill and already closer to heaven, your Faith coalesced.
 The tree that made the cherrywood altar in the church was felled on Duren land, a stained glass window there bore your grandfather’s name.
 In warmer months, you sidled along the neat rows of graves, generations of family.
-The breeze, the vista, the corporal remains of kindred souls—the continuity touched and shaped you: life and death were less distinct; the deep questions and great mysteries receded…for a while.
+The breeze, the vista, the corporeal remains of kindred souls—the continuity touched and shaped you: life and death were less distinct; the deep questions and great mysteries receded…for a while.

 Saint Anthony became your patron.
 When items—or people—were lost, Anthony was invoked serenely and thanked sincerely; he never seemed to fail.
 Prayer for you (and for the objects of your prayer) was neither magical nor mystical.
 Prayer had force, was an element of nature.
 Like water.
 Like wind or fire.